kate-eisen/kate-eisen.github.io/updates.md

 <strong>April 2022 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
 I left the tail-end of our massive greenhouse project behind for a week and escaped to our field sites in central Italy, where I experienced rain, hail, snow, sunshine, and an endless supply of Parmigiano Reggiano.
-Oh and Arabis!
+Oh and <i>Arabis</i>!
 We sampled leaves for trichomes and set up a small herbivore exclusion experiment.
 It was great to get back into the field, I left with lots of ideas for future projects.

 </td>
 </tr>